Zibby92/Football_project/README.md

 <p dir="auto">&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;SELECT sysdate FROM DUAL;</p>
 <ul dir="auto">
 <li>If current time shows up then you can download files from folder "INSTALL_SCRIPT" from my respository.</li>
-<li>Next step is to open SQLDeveloper, login to account and paste paths to files that you've downloaded, then just add "@" on the front of each path and click green arrow above "run script", after few minutes it's ready to use</li>
+<li>Next, open SQLDeveloper, log in to your account, paste the paths to the downloaded files, prepend "@" to each path, and click the green arrow labeled "run script".
+After a few minutes, the program will be ready for use</li>
 </ul>
 <p dir="auto"><img src="https://github.com/Zibby92/National_football_teams_statistics/blob/main/SCRIPTS/inslall_guide_1.jpg" alt="install_guide" /></p>
+<p dir="auto">And it's ready to use.
+All tables, data and programs will be working.</p>
 <p dir="auto">&nbsp;</p>
-<div dir="auto">And it's ready to use.
-All tables, data and programs will be working.</div>
 <div dir="auto">Working functionalities:</div>
 <div dir="auto">&nbsp;</div>
 <div dir="auto">Regarding national teams, in brackets write contry that you're interested for:</div>